Jan-Olaf Immel

 Jan Olaf Immel (born 14 March 1976) is a former German team handball player.
 He received a silver medal at the 2004 Summer Olympics in Athens with the German national team.
 His team won the 2004 European Men's Handball Championship in Slovenia.

+He debuted for the German national team in May 1999 against Belgium.

+He missed the 2007 World Championship, where Germany won gold, due to a shoulder operation.

+In 2007 he joined the second tier team TSG Münster, where he became a player-coach.
+After the fusion with SG Wallau-Massenheim, where the club became HSG FrankfurtRheinMain, he continued in this function.